Geometric domains#

 The Function

-must refer a c++ function of the form:
+must refer to a c++ function of the form:

 Reals funMap(const Point& p, Parameters& pa = defaultParameters);